top of page

 RECENT PROJECTS:

-With generous support of the Whitman community, WHSEF funded numerous grants during the 2021-2022 school year, providing our students and staff with wider opportunities to learn.
+With generous support of the Whitman community, WHSEF has funded numerous grants, providing our students and staff with wider opportunities to learn.
 Read about more of our grants on the Donate page.
 Highlights include:

 Livestream equipment for the Whitman Auditorium to facilitate the livestreaming of events to the Whitman community

-Exercise equipment for Physical Education, including a leg press machine and a treadmill for adaptive Physical Education
+Exercise equipment for PE, including a leg press machine and a treadmill for adaptive Physical Education

 DSLR cameras for AP Photography, Digital Art, and the Whitman Yearbook staff